Your asphalt works hard but the weather can work harder

 What you can do to protect your pavement

 The best offense is a good defense.
-And when it comes to protecting asphalt from weather-related damage, here’s what you can do:
+And when it comes to protecting asphalt from this kind of damage, here’s what you can do:

 - Sealcoat regularly – Think of this like sunscreen for your pavement.
 Sealcoating protects against water, UV rays, and surface wear.